chrisparsons83/FFDiscordClub/rules.md

 14.4.
 The promotion and relegation criteria for a given season will be determined and published before the start of the season.

 14.5.
-If the NFL does not complete 16 regular-season weeks, then there will be no promotion/relegation for that season.
+If the NFL does not complete 16 regular-season weeks, then there will be no promotion/relegation for that season, and the following season will contain the same members in each tier.
+Players within a tier will be reshuffled if there are multiple leagues within the tier.

 ## 15. Rookie Members